aws-neuron/aws-neuron-eks-samples/dp_bert_hf_pretrain/README.md

 Run the following command and wait for `StackStatus` to change from **CREATE_IN_PROGRESS** to **CREATE_COMPLETE**.
 When you see **CREATE_COMPLETE**, press `CTRL-C` to return to the bash prompt.

 ```
-watch -n10 'aws cloudformation describe-stacks --stack-name eks-ng-stack|grep StackStatus'
+watch -n10 'aws cloudformation describe-stacks --stack-name eks-trn1-ng-stack|grep StackStatus'
 ```

-Alternatively, you can monitor the status of the `eks-ng-stack` stack in the CloudFormation section of the AWS Console, and proceed when the stack shows **CREATE_COMPLETE**.
+Alternatively, you can monitor the status of the `eks-trn1-ng-stack` stack in the CloudFormation section of the AWS Console, and proceed when the stack shows **CREATE_COMPLETE**.

 <br/>
 <br/>

 ### 2.4 Create the EKS Trn1 Nodegroup

-First generate the EKS Nodegroup manifest file:
+First generate the EKS Nodegroup manifest files:

 ```
-./scripts/create_eks_trn1_nodegroup_manifest.sh
+./scripts/create_eks_trn1_nodegroup_manifests.sh
 ```

 Next, use eksctl to create the EKS Nodegroup from the manifest.
-This step will launch a nodegroup consisting of 2 trn1.32xlarge instances and join them to your EKS cluster:
+This step will launch a nodegroup consisting of 2 trn1.32xlarge instances and join them to your EKS cluster. **Note:** If you would like to use trn1n.32xlarge instances (instead of trn1.32xlarge) to take advantage of the additional networking, you can substitute "trn1n_nodegroup.yaml" in the following command:

 ```
 eksctl create nodegroup -f trn1_nodegroup.yaml